hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 ### In-cluster Config

-The provider is able to detect when it is running inside a cluster, so in this case you do not need to specify any attributes in the provider block if you want to connect to the local kubernetes cluster.
-If you want to connect to a different cluster than the one terraform is running inside, configure the provider as above.
+The provider use the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables to detect when it is running inside a cluster, so in this case you do not need to specify any attributes in the provider block if you want to connect to the local kubernetes cluster.

+If you want to connect to a different cluster than the one terraform is running inside, configure the provider as [above](#credentials-config).

 ## Exec plugins